Trump’s debate references to ‘Black jobs’ and ‘Hispanic jobs’ stir Democratic anger - WTOP News

 “The fact is that his big kill on the Black people is the millions of people that he’s allowed to come in through the border.
 They’re taking Black jobs now,” Trump said during the debate on CNN.
 “They’re taking Black jobs and they’re taking Hispanic jobs.
 And you haven’t seen it yet, but you’re going to see something that’s going to be the worst in our history,” he warned without specifying the danger.

-Yet Trump and his allies hope believe that such rhetoric may hold greater appeal with Black and Hispanic communities this year dissatisfied with Biden’s performance in office.
+Yet Trump and his allies believe that such rhetoric may hold greater appeal with Black and Hispanic communities this year dissatisfied with Biden’s performance in office.
+Trump repeated the comments during a rally Friday in Virginia.

 The phrase “Black jobs” was widely condemned by Democrats and Black leaders as vague and insulting.